-- 45% to the creator pursuant to SUNY patent, inventions and copyright policy. - 25% to support the creator's department.
-For the Graduate School of Education, the College of Community and Public Affairs, Decker School of Nursing and the School of Management, the department allotment goes to the dean.
+- 40% of the campus portion of the first \$100,000 in Net Royalty in any given year goes to support the Creator's department; annual Net Royalty in excess of \$100,000 will be made in favor of the President.
+For the College of Community and Public Affairs, Decker College of Nursing and Health Sciences, and the School of Management, the department allotment goes to the dean.
 For non-academic units, the allotment will go to the appropriate vice president.
-If the intellectual property created by the faculty member is relevant to his/her associated organized research center activities, half of this allotment shall go to that center. - 25% to the vice president for research to support research and scholarly activities. - 15% to the division of research to cover technology transfer activities and general overhead.
+If the Intellectual Property created by the faculty member is relevant to his/her associated organized research center activities, half of this allotment shall go to that center. - 35% of the campus portion to the Vice President for Research to support research and scholarly activities.

+25% of the campus portion to the Office of Entrepreneurship and Innovation Partnerships in the Division of Research to cover technology transfer activities and general overhead.